mrconter1/budg/README.md

-# budg - The Weekly Budget App
+# villhöver- The Weekly Budget App

 A smart and flexible Flutter app to help you manage your weekly "wants" expenses, encourage saving, and develop better financial habits.